2021–22 NHL season: Canada

-U.S. media

-National
+United States

 The 2021–22 season was the first of the NHL's new national media rights agreements in the United States, following the expiration of the league's contract with NBC Sports after the previous season.
 In negotiating its media rights, the NHL aimed to surpass the US$2 billion total that NBC paid over the life of their 2011–21 contract.
 The league explored splitting its media rights between multiple broadcasters, and over-the-top services (such as DAZN, ESPN+, and Peacock).

 On March 10, 2021, the NHL announced that ESPN/ABC would serve as one of the new rightsholders under a seven-year contract, marking the network's return to NHL broadcasting for the first time since the 2003–04 season.
 On April 27, 2021, the NHL announced that Turner Sports would serve as the second rightsholder.
 The structure of the two new contracts resemble ESPN and TNT's broadcast rights to the NBA, in which they also split national coverage.

 ESPN's contract allows at least 25 exclusive games per season on ABC or ESPN, 75 exclusive games streamed on ESPN+ (also simulcast on Hulu), exclusive rights to the opening night games, the All-Star Game, and other "special events".
 ESPN2 and other ESPN networks would also be used as overflow channels.
 NHL.tv, the NHL's digital out-of-market package, was discontinued in the United States, with all out-of-market games moved to ESPN+, at no extra cost to subscribers.
 Most of ESPN+'s 75-game slate in 2021–22 took place on Tuesdays and Thursdays, with a select number of games on Fridays.
 ESPN's 2021–22 schedule included four Tuesday night games in October, six Thursday night games in January, February and March, and eight Tuesday or Thursday night games in April.
 ABC's 2021–22 schedule included the Thanksgiving Showdown on November 26, the All-Star Game, and nine ABC Hockey Saturday games during the later months of the regular season (one of which airing in primetime).